panzerdragoonlegacy/website/README.md

 Copyright
 ---------

-Source code and other assets in this repository are provided for demonstration purposes only.
-Source code files in this repository are © 2017 Chris Alley.
+ Source code files in this repository are © 2017 Chris Alley and are freely available under the terms of the MIT license.

+However image assets and the Panzer Dragoon trademark are the property of SEGA and are provided for demonstration purposes only.